Kristin Boggs

-Kristin S. Boggs is an American politician serving as the state representative for the 18th District of the Ohio House of Representatives.
-She is a Democrat.
+Kristin S. Boggs is an American politician and judge.
+A member of the Democratic Party, She served as the state representative for the 18th District of the Ohio House of Representatives from 2016 to 2023.
 The district includes portions of Columbus including the German Village, Italian Village, Victorian Village, the Short North, Franklinton, Downtown Columbus and Ohio State University, as well as Bexley and Grandview Heights in Franklin County.

+In 2023, she began serving as a judge on the 10th district of the Ohio Court of Appeals.

 Life and career

-Boggs was born in Ashtabula and raised in Jefferson, and is the daughter of Robert Boggs, a former member of the Ohio House of Representatives, Democratic Leader in the Ohio Senate, as well as a former Director of the Ohio Department of Agriculture.
+Boggs was born in Ashtabula and raised in Jefferson, and is the daughter of Robert Boggs, a former member of the Ohio House of Representatives, Democratic Leader in the Ohio Senate, as well as a former director of the Ohio Department of Agriculture.
 She attended Kent State University before joining the Americorps.

-Following her time with the Americorps, Boggs attended the Cleveland Marshall College of Law, and subsequently worked as an Ohio Assistant Attorney General for nearly ten years.
-She focused on a number of issues, including predatory lending and fair wages for workers.
+Following her time with the Americorps, Boggs attended the Cleveland Marshall College of Law, and began working as an Ohio Assistant Attorney General in 2007.
+Boggs dedicated nearly a decade to the Ohio Attorney General’s Office, where she focused on a number of issues, including predatory lending and fair wages for workers.

 She is a resident of the Italian Village in Columbus.